php/php-windows-builder/README.md

 #### Inputs

-- `extension-url` (optional) - URL of the extension's git repository, defaults to the current repository.
+- `extension-url` (optional): URL of the extension's git repository, defaults to the current repository.
-- `extension-ref` (optional) - The git reference to build the extension, defaults to the GitHub reference that triggered the workflow.
+- `extension-ref` (optional): The git reference to build the extension, defaults to the GitHub reference that triggered the workflow.
-- `php-version` (required) - The PHP versions to build the extension for.
+- `php-version` (required): The PHP versions to build the extension for.
-- `arch` (required) - The architecture to build the extension for.
+- `arch` (required): The architecture to build the extension for.
-- `ts` (required) - The thread safety to build the extension for.
+- `ts` (required): The thread safety to build the extension for.
-- `args` (optional) - Additional arguments to pass to the `configure` script.
+- `args` (optional): Additional arguments to pass to the `configure` script.
-- `libs` (optional) - Libraries required for the extension.
+- `libs` (optional): Libraries required for the extension.
-- `build-directory` (optional) - The directory to build the extension in, defaults to the user's temporary directory.
+- `build-directory` (optional): The directory to build the extension in, defaults to the user's temporary directory.
-- `run-tests` (optional) - Run the extension tests.
+- `run-tests` (optional): Run the extension tests.
 Defaults to `true`.
-- `test-runner` (optional) - The test runner to use.
+- `test-runner` (optional): The test runner to use.
 Defaults to `run-tests.php`.
-- `test-runner-args` (optional) - Arguments to pass to the test runner.
+- `test-runner-args` (optional): Arguments to pass to the test runner.
-- `test-opcache-mode` (optional) - Run tests with opcache `on`, `off` or `both`.
+- `test-opcache-mode` (optional): Run tests with opcache `on`, `off` or `both`.
 Defaults to `off`.
-- `test-workers` (optional) - The number of workers to use when running tests.
+- `test-workers` (optional): The number of workers to use when running tests.
 Defaults to `8`.
-- `auth-token` (optional) - Authentication token to use in case the extension is hosted on a private repository.
+- `auth-token` (optional): Authentication token to use in case the extension is hosted on a private repository.

 Instead of having to configure all the inputs for the extension action, you can use the `extension-matrix` action to get the matrix of jobs with different input configurations.